Best YETI products and accessories | CNN Underscored

 Yeti Boomer 8 Dog Bowl ($49.99; yeti.com)

 Your pup deserves the best, even if it’s just their food bowl.
-This super durable bowl is built from stainless steel, and even though it’s not insulated, it’s puncture-resistant, stain-resistant and even dishwasher safe.
+This super-durable bowl is built from stainless steel, and even though it’s not insulated, it’s puncture-resistant, stain-resistant and even dishwasher-safe.

-Yeti French Terry Quarter Zip Pullover ($79.99; yeti.com)
+Yeti French Terry Quarter-Zip Pullover ($79.99; yeti.com)

 Yeti isn’t known for its clothes, but surprisingly, the brand offers a solid amount of high-quality apparel.
-We tried out this French terry quarter zip and have been wearing all fall.
-The material is soft, luxurious, and the subtle Yeti logo gives it a nice touch.
+We tried out this French terry quarter-zip and have been wearing it all fall.
+The material is soft and luxurious, and the subtle Yeti logo gives it a nice touch.

 Yeti French Terry Hoodie Pullover ($74.99; yeti.com)